 - Culture: Operationalize the fundamental belief that it is the principal who can and should set the culture of a school.
 Learn how to establish a sense of urgency, craft and communicate a strong vision, and actively shape your school culture to support your most important work.

 - Equity: Develop the knowledge and skills to lead a diverse school community that supports all students in reaching their potential.
-Explore equity challenges and priorities in schools today, leverage data to identify opportunities, reorient policies and practices to support equity, and cultivate the mindsets and expectations that promote excellence for all.
+Explore, identify and address equity challenges by using data, and learn how to build an equitable school culture that promotes excellence for all.

 The course will be co-led by faculty members Mary Grassa O'Neill (HGSE) and Allen Grossman (HBS).
 Grassa O’Neill, an education expert, is Director of the School Leadership Program at HGSE, Senior Lecturer on Education, and formerly a school principal and superintendent.
 Grossman is an authority on nonprofit and school district management and a Senior Fellow at HBS.
 Grassa O'Neill and Grossman will be joined by faculty from across the university, including Ronald Heifetz, King Hussein Bin Talal Senior Lecturer in Public Leadership, Harvard Kennedy School; Katherine K. Merseth, Senior Lecturer on Education, Harvard Graduate School of Education; and Irvin Leon Scott, Senior Lecturer on Education, Harvard Graduate School of Education.

-We are now accepting applications for Leading Change offered in July and October 2018.
+We are now accepting applications for Leading Change offered in October 2018.
 Click here to receive more information on the full certificate program and to be notified when upcoming courses are available.